fenago/chatbots-development/md/Lab_6.md

-In the previous chapters, we explored and learned about how to build a chatbot using a variety of tools.
+In the previous labs, we explored and learned about how to build a chatbot using a variety of tools.
 These include development environments such as Chatfuel, natural language processing tools such as API.AI, and channel-specific SDKs such as Messenger SDK.
 However, when it comes to